jundalisay/spblist/content/en/social/cycles/russia.md

 Liberalism is like a modern crusade being undertaken by the West which has nothing better to do with its productivity*.

-> *Ideally, all that productivity should be channeled to the exploration of Mars.
-The problem is that the West blindly believes in the sophistry of Albert Einstein's [General Relativity](/material/fallacies/general-relativity) which makes such exploration impractical.
+{{< f f="*Ideally, all that productivity should be channeled to the exploration of Mars.
+The problem is that the West blindly believes in the sophistry of Albert Einstein's [General Relativity](/material/fallacies/general-relativity) which makes such exploration impractical." >}}

 This highness of ego leads to a disconnect with reality.
 This is clearly shown by the US abandoning Afghanistan in 2021.